nktkarnany/whimsy-editor-vue/package/README.md

 # Whimsy Editor Vue

-Whimsy Editor Vue is a Vue 3 component for building WYSIWYG editors with AI-powered autocompletions.
+Whimsy Editor is a WYSIWYG editor component built on top of Tiptap and Open AI.

 ## Introduction

 Whimsy Editor is a simple WYSIWYG editor designed for Vue.js applications.
-With its AI-powered autocompletions, users can enhance their writing experience with intelligent suggestions.

 ## Installation